-For problems like those, we usually go straight to our handy dandy haircare products.
-And for our edges?
-Edge control will usually get the job done.
-Edge control comes in gel, wax, or pomade and can be easily slicked down onto our edges to eliminate frizzies and fly aways.
-Sounds like a miracle product right?
+For problems like these, we usually go straight to our handy dandy haircare products.
+Edge control will usually get the job done laying those baby hairs nice and smooth.
+Edge control products come in gel, wax, or pomades with textures that can be easily slicked down onto our hairline to eliminate frizzies and fly aways.
+Sounds like miracle products right?
 Wrong.

-It can be tough—but the most common (and frustrating) problem is when edge control doesn’t control your edges!
-Below are 3 ways to strengthen the hold of your edge control and keep your hairstyle looking fresh!
+It can be tough but the most common, and frustrating, problem with edge control, is when edge control doesn’t control your edges!
+So with that in mind, here are 4 ways to strengthen the hold of your edge control and keep your hairstyle looking fresher for longer!

-Spritzing a small amount of water on your edges before applying edge control will help the pomade/gel stick to your hair better; the extra moisture will also aid in a neater slick down since wet hair tends to be a lot less frizzy than dry hair.
+Spritzing a small amount of water on your edges before applying edge control will help the pomade or gel stick to your hair better; the extra moisture will also aid in a neater slick down since wet hair tends to be a lot less frizzy than dry hair.

 Be careful not to apply too much water to your edges or else the edge control will appear white and look unpleasantly cakey once it settles onto your hair.

 After you’ve styled your edges to your liking, take a tight headband* or a folded silk or satin scarf and place it over your hairline.
 Tie it tight enough to press down your edges and leave it on for 5-10 minutes.